Do Atoms Have The Same Number Of Protons And Electrons

 Ions are atoms or molecules that have gained or lost electrons, resulting in a net electrical charge.
 Cations are positive ions, formed when an atom loses electrons, and anions are negative ions, formed when an atom gains electrons.

 Understanding how and why ions form is crucial.
-Atoms lose or gain electrons to achieve a stable electron configuration, typically one with a filled outermost electron shell.
+Day to day, atoms lose or gain electrons to achieve a stable electron configuration, typically one with a filled outermost electron shell.
 This drive for stability is the basis of chemical bonding and the formation of molecules.

 Explore Chemical Bonding